Charles County Pavers

 Pavers last 1.5x to 2x longer.

-When you do the math: $7,000 concrete driveway × 2 replacements over 50 years = $14,000+.
-One $15,000 paver driveway over the same period = $15,000.
+When you do the math: a $7,000 concrete driveway, replaced twice across five decades, runs you $14,000 or more.
+One $15,000 paver driveway covers the same span for $15,000.

 If you stay in your home long enough, pavers are actually cheaper.